 Below, you’ll find all of the landmark laws that have, and continue, to govern weed in the Tar Heel State.

 North Carolina Bans Cannabis

-During a rush of cannabis demonization — North Carolina banned all forms of marijuana in the 1930s.
+During a rush of cannabis demonization — NC banned all forms of marijuana in the 1930s.

 Although the changes are not happening quickly, it’s clear that North Carolina is headed towards a greener future.

 In 1977, North Carolina joined many other states in decriminalizing cannabis possession.

 Once passed, residents found with less than half an ounce of marijuana were subject to a maximum of $200.
 As you can imagine, $200 was worth a lot more money than today.

 In 2014, a bill was sent to lawmakers that would have legalized medical marijuana in North Carolina.

 However, the bill was shot down by the House Committee and blocked for another two years from ever being brought back into the discussion.